zzonyo/trust-docs-test/source/index.html.md

 | symbol             | string             | false         | Case-Insenstive.Both uppercase and lowercase are supported.e.g."BTC","ETH"...                                    |
 | contract_type      | string             | false         | Contract Type ("this_week","next_week","quarter") |
 | contract_code      | string             | false         | BTC180914                                         |

+###  Note  ：

+If not any parameter is filled, the interface returns the price limitation data of all currently available contracts.
+If the contract_code is filled in, query by the contract_code;
+The contract_type parameter needs to together with symbol, and can't get contract data only by contract_type

 > Response: